boborbt/priority_queue_cxx/README.md

 ## Which is the best priority queue implementation for ruby?

-As for most important questions the answer is: it depends.
-The evidence reported here shows that if you are only interested in the speed of push and pop methods, then ```FastContainers::PriorityQueue``` is a very good candidate.
+As it usually happens, the answer is: it depends.
+The evidence reported above shows that if you are only interested in the speed of push and pop methods, then ```FastContainers::PriorityQueue``` is a very good candidate.
 Few other important factors may make other libraries be better suited for your needs.
 The most glaring one is that ```FastContainers::PriorityQueue``` does not support changes of priorities<sup><a id="backref1" href="#notes">1</a></sup>.
-If your problem requires this feature I would recommend using  [PriorityQueue (0.1.2)](https://rubygems.org/gems/PriorityQueue) library.
-Also, in making your choice you may want to consider the fact that not all the presented library are actively maintained (although, no one gave any problem at the time of the writing).
+If your problem requires this feature, the best candidate appears to be  [PriorityQueue (0.1.2)](https://rubygems.org/gems/PriorityQueue) library.
+Also, in making your choice, you may want to consider the fact that not all the presented libraries are actively maintained (although, no one gave any problem at the time of the writing).

 ## API